-DINING - All that fresh air and adventure will have visitors needing fuel.
-There are over 100 restaurants, cafes, pubs and bakeries to choose from throughout Mono County, with options ranging from traditional comfort food to delicious ethnic cutsine and fine dining.
+DINING - There are more than 100 restaurants, cafés, pubs and bakeries to choose from throughout Mono County, with options ranging from traditional comfort food to delicious ethnic cuisine and fine dining.

-SHOPPING - If you are looking for Macy's, you won't find it in Mono County.
-Our shopping experience is more about balt, gloves and woolly buggers!
-However, with approximately 125 stores to browse through, you'll find lots of intriguing shops, art galleries with Eastern Sierra-Inspired visions, and Native American crafts and western wear that will bring out everyone's inner Wild West.
+SHOPPING - If you're looking for Macy's, you won't find it in Mono County!
+However, with over 125 stores to browse through, you'll find intriguing shops, art galleries, Native American crafts, home-made candy, and unique souvenirs from your favorite places.